Esther M. Conwell: Career

 She then became a staff member at Sylvania where she would work for 20 years.
 Her research focused on semiconductors – theoretical analysis of germanium and silicon.
 Conwell served as a Visiting Professor for the 1962-1963 academic year in Paris, France at the École Normale Supérieure.
 Her 1967 book, High Field Transport in Semiconductors, became a basic text in the field.
-Conwell began her many decades of mentoring other women in science while she was at Sylvania.
 After GTE bought Sylvania, her research focus changed to support of telecommunications and then moved into integrated optics.
 When GTE closed her lab, she spent a semester as the Abby Rockefeller Mauzé Professor at MIT, courtesy of her former intern, Millie Dresselhaus.

 In 1972 she joined the Xerox Wilson Research Center, where her focus changed to glassy one-dimensional materials.
 She worked with conducting polymers that radiated light when they were properly stimulated.
 Xerography requires a significant amount of physics – to get an image on the surface of a photoconductor and then transport it somewhere else and Conwell was involved with the transport mechanism.
 Her research impacted the printers and cell phones that we currently use.
 Conwell was a research fellow at Xerox from 1981 to 1998.

 In 1989, Conwell helped bring the NSF Center for Photoinduced Charge Transfer to the University of Rochester which was a collaborative effort between Xerox, Eastman Kodak, and the University of Rochester.
 She became the Associate Director starting in 1991.